ChukwudiUzoma/introsde-2016-assignment-3-client/README.md

+# introsde-2016-assignment-3-client
-## Assignment 3 client side for Introduction to Service Design and Engineering -course of UNITN
+Introduction to Service Design and Engineering, University of Trento, Trento, Italy - Assignment 03: SOAP Web Services

 ### General info of the assignment
 In this assignment, I worked alone.